MileHacker Logo

 These landmarks provide insights into Messina’s layered past and its enduring spirit.
 They represent the city’s ability to rebuild and honor its heritage, even after immense destruction.

-• Messina Cathedral (Duomo): A symbol of the city’s resilience, rebuilt after the 1908 earthquake.
+• Messina Cathedral (Duomo): AN emblem of the urban area's resilience, rebuilt after the 1908 earthquake.

 • Astronomical Clock: Located in the Duomo’s bell tower, it performs a mechanical show daily at noon.

-• Fountain of Orion: A magnificent 16th-century Renaissance fountain in Piazza Duomo.
+• Fountain of Orion: A splendid 16th-century Renaissance fountain in Piazza Duomo.

 Local Patron Saint

-The local patron saint is Madonna della Lettera, celebrated on June 3rd.
-Consider visiting during this time for a local cultural experience.
+The local the protecting saint is Madonna della Lettera, celebrated on June 3rd.
+Consider visiting in this period for a local cultural experience.

 Next Up: Best Time to Visit Messina.
 Weather, Seasons, Climate